Which Fighter are You Watching?

-The people of God are not familiar with the leading of God.
-They are familiar with the leading of the Egyptians.
-They have seen God do miraculous things, but when their old captors taunt them the power of God is foreign to them.
+The people of God are not familiar with the leading of God, but familiar with the leading of the Egyptians.
+They have seen God do miraculous things, but when their old captors taunt their fear is kindled.
 They don’t trust God.
-They don’t really know God.
-And God is going to bring them into a confrontation with that truth to resolve it.
+And God is going to bring them into confrontation with that truth for resolve.

 This is Moses’ God-inspired instruction to the people of God:

 “Fear not, stand firm, and see the salvation of the Lord, which he will work for you today.
 For the Egyptians whom you see today, you shall never see again.
 14 The Lord will fight for you, and you have only to be silent.”

 Watch God, Church.
 When the fight climaxes do not be provoked to match that intensity, but trust God.
 When the Egyptians come back, do not fix your eyes on the Egyptians but on God who will destroy the Egyptians.
 When our focus shifts from the enemy’s activity to God’s activity, our hearts find peace.
 When we step back, we will see God step up.
 When we look to the God who is Good, Deliverer, Father, Shepherd THEN we will see the GREAT GOD do great things!